Ethnography of communication: Notable studies

 Several research studies have used ethnography of communication as a methodological tool when conducting empirical research.
 Examples of this work include Philipsen's study, which examined the ways in which blue-collar men living near Chicago spoke or did not speak based on communication context and personal identity relationship status (i.e. whether they were considered to be of symmetrical or asymmetrical social status).
 Other examples include Katriel's study of Israeli communication acts involving griping and joking about national and public problems, as well as Carbaugh's comparative studies of communication in a variety of intercultural contexts.
 These studies not only identify communication acts, codes, rules, functions, and norms, but they also offer different ways in which the method can be applied.
-Joel Sherzer's Kuna Ways of Speaking investigates the ways of speaking among the Kuna of Panama.
+Joel Sherzer's Kuna Ways of Speaking investigates the ways of speaking among the Guna people of Panama.
 This is a landmark study that focuses on curing ways, everyday speaking, puberty rites, and gathering house speech-making.
 It was the first monograph that explicitly took an ethnography of speaking perspective to the whole range of verbal practices among a group of people.